-Stocks around the world slide as trade war worsens
+Stocks plunge on Wall Street as US-China trade war escalates

-NEW YORK (AP) — Stocks tanked again Monday on worries that President Donald Trump’s worsening trade war will threaten a global recession and drag profits for companies even lower.
+NEW YORK (AP) — Stocks are plunging on Wall Street Monday on worries about how much President Donald Trump’s escalating trade war with China will damage the economy.
+Major U.S. indexes are headed for their biggest drops since early last year.

 China let its currency, the yuan, drop to its lowest level against the dollar in more than a decade, a move that Trump railed against as “currency manipulation.”
 It followed his own tweets last week that threatened tariffs on about $300 billion of Chinese goods, which would extend tariffs across almost all Chinese imports.

-The escalating trade war between the world’s largest economies is rattling investors already unnerved about a slowing global economy, falling U.S. corporate profits and possibly too-weak inflation.
+The escalations in the trade war between the world’s largest economies are rattling investors already unnerved about a slowing global economy, falling U.S. corporate profits and possibly too-weak inflation.

 “The Great China Trade Deal evaporated before our eyes last week and investors should stop hoping it back into existence,” Christopher Smart, head of the Barings Investments Institute, wrote in a report.

-Losses were steep and worldwide as a sell-off that began Monday in Asia swept westward through Europe to the Americas.
+Losses were steep and worldwide as the sell-off that began Monday in Asia swept westward through Europe to the Americas.
 Investors in search of safety herded into U.S. government bonds, which sent yields plunging lower.

-The yield on the 10-year Treasury note, which rises with expectations of stronger economic growth and inflation, fell to its lowest level since Trump’s 2016 election energized markets, down to 1.75% from 1.85% late Friday.
+The yield on the 10-year Treasury note, which rises with expectations of stronger economic growth and inflation, fell to its lowest level since Trump’s 2016 election energized markets, down to 1.73% from 1.85% late Friday.
+The yield on the 2-year note sank to 1.58% from 1.71% a day earlier.
+Both are unusually large moves.

+The Dow Jones Industrial Average sank 861 points, or 3.2%, to 25,620 as of 2 p.m.
+Eastern time.
+If it closes there it would be the biggest drop since February 2018.

-The U.S. economy is still growing, the unemployment rate remains close to its healthiest level in nearly half a century and U.S. stock indexes set record highs just over a week ago.
+Of course, the U.S. economy is still growing, the unemployment rate remains close to its healthiest level in nearly half a century and U.S. stock indexes set record highs just over a week ago.
 But the escalating trade tensions and disappointment that the Federal Reserve has not committed to a lengthy series of interest-rate cuts have sent the S&P 500 on a losing streak set to hit its sixth day, which would be its longest since October.
-The S&P 500 is 5.3% below its record.
+The S&P 500 is 5.8% below its record.

+“A recession is still unlikely, but the probability of it is higher, still at less than 20%,” said Nate Thooft, head of global asset allocation at Manulife Investment Management.
+The biggest threat coming out of the past week, he said, is that all the uncertainty about trade will scare CEOs and shoppers away from spending.
+That would threaten the expected ramp up in growth that economists have been expecting to see later this year.

 A weaker yuan gives Chinese manufacturers a boost by making their products cheaper on worldwide markets for buyers using dollars or other currencies.
 That hurts U.S. manufacturers, which have already been hit by the slowing global economy.
 It also adds more downward pressure on inflation, which some economists worry may be edging toward too weak.
 In the worst case, falling prices encourage people and companies to hold off on buying things, which starts a vicious cycle of less and less economic activity.